Canon EF-M 11-22mm f/4-5.6 IS STM Mirrorless Lens Review

 Extenders and Extension Tubes

-Currently, there are no extenders or extension tubes available for Canon EF-M Lenses.
+Currently, there are no Canon extenders or extension tubes available for Canon EF-M lenses.
 I don't know if Canon has any plans to make these items available in the future.
+I have seen third-party EF-M extension tubes advertised on-line, but no teleconverters.
+Extension tubes don't contain any optics so provided the physical connection is good and they transmit the electronic signals correctly they should be fine.

 This lens comes with the new style Canon lens caps that can be released by pinching the centre of the cap.
 A lens hood (EW-60E) and soft case (LP814) are available, but not included.